Jessica E. Salisbury-Copper

 - Uniform Commercial Code (UCC)

 - Ohio Unfair, Deceptive, or Abusive Acts or Practices (UDAAP) statutes.

-Jessica currently serves as a Young Lawyer Liaison to the Litigation and Arbitration Subcommittee of the American Bar Association Consumer Financial Services Committee.
+Jessica is on the Governing Committee of the Conference on Consumer Finance Law and serves as a Young Lawyer Liaison to the Litigation and Arbitration Subcommittee of the American Bar Association Consumer Financial Services Committee.

 Product Liability Litigation:

 Jessica’s product liability litigation practice focuses on representing manufacturers and suppliers in product liability cases throughout the country.
 Jessica also provides counseling to clients regarding risk management, national litigation coordination and management services, contract terms and conditions (with a focus on risk analysis, compliance, and documentation), and the protection of confidential and proprietary information.